 There are a couple of hacks that can help with the pricing that I’ll talk about a little later.
 As mentioned above you can save more money when taking advantage of Color Street deals.

-5. The nail strips will dry out once they’ve been opened.
+6. The nail strips will dry out once they’ve been opened.
 There are tricks you can use to close them back up to keep them fresh but that can be a pain.
-Check the comment section of this post for some of the helpful tips awesome readers have given for this particular problem.
+Check the readers tips section of this post for some of the helpful tips our awesome readers have given for this particular problem.

 I can’t speak to other people’s experiences.
 I haven’t had any problems with nail breakage from using Color Street but I wanted to at least address it because it’s such a big discussion with these nail strips.